UncleHengz/INF2004-T3/README.md

 - Packet Analysis: Jin Yuan & Yi Heng

 ## Future Changes/ Improvement
-- Reduce APR Spoofing + IP Forwarding lag.
+- Reduce ARP Spoofing + IP Forwarding lag.
 - On the spot translation of network packets to UTF-8 like Wireshark
 - Maybe saving the analysis results to the cloud for easy retrieval